 The Established Writer

-You’re comfortable with the basics but want to try something new and take things a step further.
+You’re comfortable with the basics but want to try something new and take things further.
 Try one of the following interesting exercises: Option 1: Write continuously for 8 minutes about whatever comes into your head.
 Don’t put your pen down until the time is up.
-If nothing comes to mind, just repeat the sentence before.
+If nothing comes to mind, repeat the sentence before.
 Option 2: Employ a simple mindfulness exercise.
-Turn inwards for a moment and focus on your feelings right at this instant.
-Write about how you feel physically (notice tensions in your body), your emotions, and your thoughts.
+Turn inwards for a moment and focus on your feelings immediately.
+Write about how you feel physically (notice body tension), emotions, and thoughts.
 Write it all down.
 You might be surprised at what the above exercises reveal.
-Option 1 is special in that it allows your subconscious to take the stage.
+Option 1 is special because it allows your subconscious to take the stage.
 There’s no time for the picky parts of the conscious mind to censor what you write.
 Option 2 may make you aware of parts of yourself that don’t always get much attention.

 The Experienced Writer

 You’re a regular writer but are looking to challenge yourself even further.
 Try one of these suggestions: Option 1: Write about a difficult relationship in your life.
 This could be a relationship that still exists or one that has ended.
 Write about it for 5 minutes.
-Now do this again but from the other person’s perspective.
+Now, do this again, but from the other person’s perspective.
 Finish by re-reading both pieces of writing and noting down any new insights.
 How do you feel about it now?
-Option 2: Write a letter to someone with whom you have struggled to communicate – either in the present or in the past.
+Option 2: Write a letter to someone you have struggled to communicate in the present or past.
 Write down everything you want to say to them.
 Be open and honest, and do not hold back.
 You can throw this letter out if you like.
-One of the benefits of writing is that it allows us to shift our perspectives and maintain this for a period of time, which is harder to do when thinking or talking; however, it can lead to incredible changes in how we see and understand a situation.
+One of the benefits of writing is that it allows us to shift our perspectives and maintain this for a period, which is harder to do when thinking or talking; however, it can lead to incredible changes in how we see and understand a situation.
 Whether you are a novice, established, or experienced writer, there is a writing exercise for you.
 After you’ve mastered these, there are endless more to explore.
 All you need to do now is take the plunge and begin writing!